• Log In

 Overview

-Accordingly, the UCI fellowship includes a master’s curriculum, should the fellow so desire, in Biomedical and Clinical Translational Science; this degree program is directed by world renowned leaders in Health Policy Research, Dr. Sherri Kaplan and Dr. Shelly Kaplan.
+Accordingly, the UCI fellowship includes a master’s curriculum, should the fellow so desire, in Biomedical and Clinical Translational Science.
 Also, a leadership training program is available to the fellow through the Merage School of Business at UC Irvine in order to further provide the administrative leadership and know-how that will equip the fellow with tools/knowledge for a successful career in academia.

-The intensive two-year program is designed to train highly skilled leaders in research and in all aspects of endourology.
-The initial year is largely spent in the laboratory with a 20% participation in clinical activities.
-The endourology laboratory is well- established and includes bench-top, animal and translational research.
+The intensive two-year Endourology fellowship is designed to train highly skilled leaders in research and in all aspects of endourology.
+The initial year is largely spent in the laboratory with a 30% participation in clinical activities.
+The endourology laboratory is well-established and includes in vitro bench-top as well as in vivo animal research.
+The fellow works closely with Drs.
+Clayman, Landman, and Patel to organize the laboratory and participates in weekly laboratory meetings at which time the status of all ongoing projects is reviewed.
+All students in the laboratory report directly to the fellow, who meets with them on a weekly basis to review progress on their projects.

-During the second year, the majority of time is spent in mastering clinical skills in all aspects of minimally invasive urology; these include robotic, laparoscopic, percutaneous, ureteroscopic, and needle ablative surgeries.
+During the second year, the majority of time, 70%, is spent in mastering clinical skills in all aspects of minimally invasive urology; these include multi-port and single port robotics, laparoscopic procedures, percutaneous nephrolithotomy (using fluoroscopy and ultrasound access), ureteroscopy, and laser enucleation of the prostate ( HoLEP).
 In addition, there is a focus on the use of GU ultrasonography, especially as it would apply to in – office ultrasound guided biopsy of renal masses and operating room initiation of the percutaneous nephrostomy tract.
 Also, the training program incorporates highly skilled, fellowship-trained urologic oncologists: Drs.
-Thomas Ahlering, Edward Uchio, Cory Hugen and Greg Gin.
-Additionally, the training program is quite unique as the collaborative relationship we have with interventional radiology (i.e. Dr. Kari Nelson and her faculty) allows our fellows to work closely with our interventional radiologists in order to optimize the fellows’ experience with percutaneous ablation and other related procedures.
+Thomas Ahlering, Edward Uchio, and Sohrab Ali assisted by other oncology focused faculty, Drs.
+Michael Daneshvar and Greg Gin.
+Additionally, training in holmium and thulium laser enucleation of the prostate is provided by Dr. Akhil Das, one of the world’s leaders in this procedure, assisted by Dr. Bruce Gao, also fellowship trained.

 Program Description

 The clinical component of the training program is the main focus during the second year of the fellowship.
 This includes a focus on the development of advanced technical skills in the operating room, developing familiarity and dexterity with advanced instrumentation, and expanding surgical judgment and experience.
-The breadth of procedures cover needle ablative, percutaneous, ureteroscopic, laparoscopic, and robotic techniques.
+The breadth of procedures cover PCNL (both fluoroscopic and ultrasound access – prone and supine), ureteroscopy, shock wave lithotripsy, laparoscopy, laser enucleation of the prostate, and robotic techniques (single port, multiport, transperitoneal and retroperitoneal).
 Additionally, the fellow participates in the design and implementation of clinical trials.
-In year two, the fellow has her/his own clinic one half day per week and will therefore be able to generate his/her own cases as well as be very involved with the cases of the attendings that compose the endourology service.
+In year two, the fellow has a personal clinic one half day per week and will therefore be able to generate cases as well as be very involved with the cases of the attendings on the endourology service.

 Research Facilities

-The laboratory incorporates a wide range of high end specialized equipment, including a dedicated daVinci Si robot.
-Lastly, staffing includes a full time laboratory manager and assistant manager who are members of the minimally invasive urology team to assist with technical training in this facility.
+The laboratory incorporates a wide range of high-end specialized equipment, including a dedicated daVinci Si robot.
+Lastly, staffing includes a full-time research coordinator and laboratory director who are members of the minimally invasive urology team to assist with technical training in this facility.
 The fellow interacts closely with the laboratory director; they work together to run the laboratory and minister to the various projects.

-Robotic surgery is currently strongly emphasized in the UC Irvine minimally invasive urology program due to its clear relevance in the future of all urologic surgery.
-We currently have three dedicated clinical robotic systems (in addition to the laboratory system), two da Vinci-S robots and a da Vinci Si.
-All three are high definition robotic systems which are very actively used by all minimally invasive urology faculty members for over 200 cases per year.
+Robotic surgery is currently strongly emphasized in the UC Irvine minimally invasive urology program.
+We currently have both the da Vinci Xi and SP at all clinical training sites s (in addition to the laboratory system)..
+All robotic systems are very actively used by the minimally invasive urology faculty members for over 200 cases per year.

+In addition, there is an emphasis on laser enucleation of the prostate using both holmium and thulium lasers.
+This program is run by Dr. Akhil Das, who is internationally renown for his expertise in laser enucleation of the prostate.
+He has one of the world’s largest experiences in this procedure.
+Joining him, following his fellowship, is Dr. Bruce Gao.
 Our laboratory and training facilities are located within a few hundred yards of the hospital and thus it is a short walk to help coordinate our clinical and research activities.
 In addition, at any given time there are typically 1 to 3 international scholars who observe surgery and help facilitate the team’s research endeavors.
 Undergraduate students and graduate students (eg. School of Engineering) from the University of California campus are frequent collaborators in the minimally invasive urology laboratory.
 Additionally, there are continuous interactions with other University of California, Irvine resources such as the School of Engineering and CalIT2.
 This provides a unique opportunity for the fellow to serve in an administrative leadership role as the medical director of the laboratory.
-Indeed, the administration of the laboratory is an important part of the training of the fellow and prepares him/her to lead their own laboratory in the future.
+Indeed, the administration of the laboratory is an important part of the training of the fellow and prepares our fellows to lead their own laboratory in the future.

 Principal Accountabilities